Tacha-S/perception/README.md

 Overview
 --------
 This library provides implementations for single and multi-object pose estimation from RGB-D sensor (MS Kinect, ASUS Xtion etc.) data.
+It renders 100s of poses in parallel on a GPU in order to find the pose that best explains the observed scene.

 Features
 ------------